 Summer is here, so ditch your sweaters, coats, and wool trousers.
 If you’re ready to refresh your wardrobe for warmer temperatures, there’s no need to completely overhaul an entire closet.
-You can easily stay on trend for the summer with these cool new colors, styles, and accessories.
+We will show you how to accessorize in summer with these cool new colors, styles, and accessories.

 Pick a new pair of cool sunglasses